andres-foo/kanji-web-app/README.md

 ### Components

-Componets for each kanji were extracted from the Ideographic Description Sequences (IDS) for CJK Unified Ideographs from the url [https://babelstone.co.uk/CJK/IDS.TXT](https://babelstone.co.uk/CJK/IDS.TXT)
+Componets for each kanji were extracted from the Ideographic Description Sequences (IDS) found at [https://github.com/cjkvi/cjkvi-ids](https://github.com/cjkvi/cjkvi-ids)

 ### Kanji stroke orders